Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Belmont South - Blacksmiths has 59 active public transport stops.
-These are served by buses operating along 20 different routes, offering a total of 472 weekly passenger trips.
-The average distance from residents to the nearest stop is 158 meters, indicating excellent accessibility.
+Belmont South - Blacksmiths has 59 active public transport stops, all of which are bus stops.
+These stops are served by 20 different routes that collectively facilitate 472 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average being located 158 meters from the nearest stop.

-On average, there are 67 trips per day across all routes, which translates to approximately 8 weekly trips per individual stop.
+On average, there are 67 trips per day across all routes, which equates to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport